Nazanin Boniadi: Activism

 She was a keynote speaker at Congresswoman Eddie Bernice Johnson's 13th annual "A World of Women for World Peace" conference in Dallas, Texas in May 2013.

-She has written op-eds for media outlets such as CNN, The Washington Post, and Defense One.
+She has written op-eds about human rights for media outlets such as CNN, The Washington Post, and Defense One.

-In 2014, Boniadi was selected as a term member by the think tank Council on Foreign Relations.
+In 2014, Boniadi was selected as a term member by the think tank Council on Foreign Relations (CFR).
 She was subsequently selected as a lifetime member of the CFR in 2020.

 She served as a member of the board of directors of the Center for Human Rights in Iran from October 2015 until February 2021.

-In April 2019, she was interviewed by CBC News Network anchor Natasha Fatah about the fate of human rights lawyer, Nasrin Sotoudeh, recently sentenced for up to 38 years in Tehran, Iran.
+In April 2019, she was interviewed by CBC News Network anchor Natasha Fatah about the fate of human rights lawyer, Nasrin Sotoudeh, recently sentenced for up to 38 years in Tehran.
 She has also appeared on BBC World News and CNN International.

-The Program for Torture Victims awarded Boniadi their 2014 City of Second Chances Award.
-In 2018, she was selected by People Magazine as one of their '25 Women Changing the World'.
-In 2020, she received the Freedom House Raising Awareness Award, and the Ellis Island Medal of Honor.

 In September 2022, she became active during the Mahsa Amini protests, and urged foreign governments to aid the protesters.
-On October 14, 2022, she met with Vice President Kamala Harris, following the protests in Iran.

-In an informal session of United Nations Security Council, she denounced as a "myth" the idea that the hijab was a part of Iran's culture.
+On 14 October 2022, she met with Kamala Harris, then Vice President of the United States, following the protests in Iran.
+In an informal session of United Nations Security Council in November 2022, she denounced as a "myth" the idea that the hijab was a part of Iran's culture.

+In an interview with ABC News in Australia in June 2023, she praised Australia for helping to remove the Islamic Republic from the UN Commission on the Status of Women.
+Boniadi asked that the Australian Government designate the IRGC as a terror organisation and encourage the UK, Europe, Canada to do the same.
+She questioned China's intentions in playing the role of mediator between Iran and Saudi Arabia, warning of the danger of "autocracies taking that top spot in the world".
+Commenting on the Gaza war in October 2023, Boniadi commented on X: "the Islamic Republic's strategic support of Hamas has diverted attention away from its ongoing crimes against the Iranian people".

 Personal life

 Boniadi is fluent in English and Persian.
+Her nationality is British.

-She lives in Los Angeles, California.
+She was living in Los Angeles, California, U.S., in 2017.

-Since she and her parents fled in her infancy, Boniadi has only once visited Iran, as a teenager.
+Her parents fled Iran in her infancy.
+Since then, Boniadi has only visited Iran once, during her teenage years.